phucvu-nyu/bst236/docs/chapter_ai/ai_tools.md

 ## AI Agent Builder

 - [AutoGen by Microsoft](https://microsoft.github.io/autogen/0.2/): An open-source Python framework that simplifies the creation and management of multi-agent AI systems.
-AutoGen allows developers to define, configure, and compose AI agents that can collaborate to solve complex tasks with minimal user inpu
+AutoGen allows developers to define, configure, and compose AI agents that can collaborate to solve complex tasks with minimal user input
+- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT): An open-source platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows.
 - [CrewAI](https://www.crewai.com/): enables AI agents to collaborate effortlessly and execute complicated tasks.